vpsfreecz/vpsadminos/docs/user-guide/resources.md

 # Resource management
-A container's CPU and memory usage, IO throttling, network priorities and access to devices are managed using CGroups.
+A container's CPU and memory usage, IO throttling, network priorities and access to devices is managed using CGroups.
 Number of processes or open files can be set using process resource limits, as described in man setrlimit(2).